Pahari-Pothwari: Adjectives

+Tribal groupings

+Pahari-Pothwari speakers belong to the same tribes as found in the rest of Punjab.
+While the names of the tribes remain the same, the Standard Punjabi word for tribe birādrī/barādarī becomes bilādrī/balādarī in Pahari-Pothwari and several other Punjabi dialects such as Jhangochi and Shahpuri.

 Numbering system

 Pahari-Pothwari follows the numbering traditions of standard Punjabi.
 A point of departure from eastern Punjabi dialects occurs in the use of trai instead of tinn for "three".
 Other western Punjabi dialects also tend to use trai over tinn.